patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/charts/charts.md

 <img src="./img/donut-utilization-with-threshold-hover.png" alt="Donut utilization with threshold hover" width="1018"/>

 4. **Chart tooltip:** Chart tooltips appear on hover for both threshold segments and utilization segments.
 We recommend stating the threshold name, the segment name, and the value being represented.
-For example, if the threshold being met is “Danger,” and the segment represents “Storage capacity,” and the value being represented is 92%, your chart tooltip would state, “Danger: Storage capacity: 92%.”
-We recommend stating the threshold name “at” the percentage the threshold begins (ex.
+For example, if the threshold being met is "Danger," and the segment represents "Storage capacity," and the value being represented is 92%, your chart tooltip would state, "Danger: Storage capacity: 92%."
+We recommend stating the threshold name "at" the percentage the threshold begins (ex.
 Warning at 60%).

 #### React component
 [Donut utilization](/documentation/react/charts/chartdonututilization/#donut-utilization-threshold-examples)